AI @ Kroger

 2023 Q2

-Kroger maintained leadership in retail by leveraging generative AI and data analytics to improve customer and associate experiences.
+Kroger at forefront of using generative AI and analytics to improve customer and associate experiences.

 2023 Q1